sniezek/tabletop/README.md

 ## Database
 ### Starting stanalone
-Start MySQL server (mysqld.exe).
-At first you have to connect to it with a MySQL client (mysql.exe) and create the database and user and grant him all permissions:
+Start a MySQL server (mysqld.exe).
+At first you have to connect to it with a MySQL client (mysql.exe) and create the database and user and grant all permissions:
 ```
 mysql> create database db_example; -- Create the new database
 mysql> create user 'springuser'@'localhost' identified by 'ThePassword'; -- Creates the user